tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The TLS record protocol takes messages to be transmitted, fragments the data into manageable blocks, protects the records, and transmits the result.
-Received data is decrypted and verified, reassembled, and then delivered to higher-level clients.
+Received data is verified and decrypted, reassembled, and then delivered to higher-level clients.

 TLS records are typed, which allows multiple higher level protocols to